pengr/Energy_AutoEval/README.md

 - the PyTorch implementation of Energy_AutoEval
 - the example on CIFAR-10 setup
-- CIFAR-10, CIFAR-100, TinyImageNet-200, ImageNet download setups.
+- CIFAR-10, CIFAR-100, TinyImageNet, ImageNet download setups.
   Please see ```PROJECT_DIR/data_setup/``` or you can download it manually form the offical websites in Prerequisites ↓

 Please follow the instruction below to install it and run the experiment demo.